Cyber Safety in Queensland Schools

 and communities to help young people stay safe online.
 A dedicated

-cybersafety booklet has also been developed to help parents guide their
+cyber safety booklet has also been developed to help parents guide their

 children through safe and responsible online behaviour.

-Cybersafety in the Curriculum
+Cyber Safety in the Curriculum

-Cybersafety is embedded throughout Version 9 of the Australian
+Cyber safety is embedded throughout Version 9 of the Australian

 Curriculum, particularly within the learning areas of Health and

-Physical Education, Digital Technologies, and Media Arts.
+Physical Education and Digital Technologies.
 The curriculum

 focuses on building students’ digital literacy, equipping them with the